Fireye04/ratslap/README.md

 |Queen | up to 3 |
 |Jack | up to 2 |

-When theyre finished, they play their hand face down into the center.

-They must then claim one of the following
+When theyre finished, they play their hand face down into the center, claiming one of the following:

 - their face down cards contain a face card.
-- they do not contain a face card.
+- their face down cards do not contain a face card.

-Other players have the option to call their bluff by slapping the face down cards and wagering any number of their cards on it. if correct, the caller may take their bluff back along with an equivalent number of cards from the central pile.
+Other players now have the option to call their bluff by slapping the face down cards and wagering any number of their cards on it.
+If correct, the caller may take their bluff back along with an equal number of cards from the central pile.
+If incorrect, the called player gets both the wagered cards and the matched cards from the center.

 if not called, the cards are treated as claimed.
+(If the player claimed "face card", they are treated as a face card, otherwise they're treated as a non-face card)

+If the played cards are a face card, the next player in turn order must now bluff in the same way.

-if the played cards do not contain a face card or an ace, the last person who did play a face card takes the deck, and play returns to the alternating slap mode.
+If the played cards are not a face card, the last person who did play a face card takes the full center pile, and play returns to the main phase.

-if they do contain a face card or an ace, the next player in turn order must now bluff in the same way.

-## rats
+## Rats

+2's and Jokers are considered "Rats".

-if a pile with a 2 is called and the player who played it lied, then the liar takes the rest of the pile.
+If a pile containing a rat is called and the player who played it lied, then the liar takes the whole pile as well as the wager, and the game returns to the main phase.
+This takes precedence over other rules.

+Rats only trigger on lies.
+If the player playing the rat told the truth, their rats are treated as normal non-face cards.